-- must be willing to support and engage their e2i fellow throughout the curriculum
+- Must be willing to support and engage their e2i trainee throughout the program

 - 8 months

-- e2i fellows (postdoc/RA) are expected to spend 13-15 hours per month on the program (3 hours of synchronous workshops and 10-12 hours of asynchronous work)
+- e2i trainees (postdoc/RA/graduate student) are expected to spend 13-15 hours per month on the program (3 hours of synchronous workshops and 10-12 hours of asynchronous work)

 - Principal Investigators can expect to spend 5 hours per month on the program (all asynchronous)